tanveer744/EventHub/README.md

 This is my submission for the Webknot Technologies Campus Drive Assignment.
 The task was to build a Campus Event Management Platform with an admin portal for college staff and a student interface for event participation.

-I decided to build this as a web application instead of separate mobile/web apps because the assigment problem clearl states not to over complicate things and also my project outptut covers all the required functionalities.
+I decided to build this as a single web application instead of separate mobile/web apps because the assigment problem clearly states not to over complicate things and also my project outptut covers all the required functionalities.
 The system handles event creation, student registration, attendance tracking, and feedback collection - basically everything mentioned in the problem statement.

 I used AI tools (mainly ChatGPT , Perpelxity, Copilot ) to help brainstorm the database design and API structure, but all the final decisions and code implementation are mine.
 You can check the ai_logs folder for my conversation screenshots.